 Yes, we are though we have less and less time available for that now.
 My main source of work has always been my illustration and still is today.
 Almost all of my time goes to movie posters and I am quite happy with this.

 You have a strong love of retro design – architectural and industrial.
-In pieces like ‘Switch to Esso’, ‘U.S. to Europe by Air’, and ‘Felix the Cat’ there are strong design elements from classic science fiction vehicles and buildings.
-The flying cars in ‘Felix the Cat’ are such a great throw back to how visionaries thought we’d be traveling to work and doing everyday errands.
+In pieces like Switch to Esso, U.S. to Europe by Air, and Felix the Cat there are strong design elements from classic science fiction vehicles and buildings.
+The flying cars in Felix the Cat are such a great throwback to how visionaries thought we’d be traveling to work and doing everyday errands.
 Are you drawing upon specific designs or from a general aesthetic?

 A bit of both.
-For the architecture, I make it up from my head and sometimes some retro-futuristic vehicles are completely created as well (like the ‘U.S. To Europe by Air’) and some other times I use models, internet documentation, blueprints, whatever material I can find.
+For the architecture, I make it up from my head and sometimes some retro-futuristic vehicles are completely created as well (like the U.S. To Europe by Air) and some other times I use models, internet documentation, blueprints, whatever material I can find.

 Do you keep track of what posters sell out and what they’re going for on the secondary market?
-‘Jaws’ is going for around $1,000 and ‘he Birds (Here Comes Trouble’) is looking to reach that level of demand.
+‘Jaws’ is going for around $1,000 and ‘he Birds (Here Comes Trouble) is looking to reach that level of demand.
 Does this add to the pressure when creating a poster, or are you able to block out the audience?
 When starting a piece, how aware are you of what your collectors would want from you?

 From time to time, Jack checks that out and sees how many posters of mine there is on eBay and at what price, just saw a Jaws being sold for $2,500!!
 All that’s left to do now is finding the sucker.
 That doesn’t really add any pressure, I put enough pressure on myself already so when I finish a piece, I’m pretty comfortable with what I have done not to worry about what people might say.
 I am not really taking into consideration what collectors would want, it goes the other way, the collectors like what I do because I do what I want.
 However we are aware of the wish list from many fans and collectors and we concur with most of them, all they have to do now is wait for someone to offer me the license.